When Did the Miracle of the Andes Happen?

 Where Are the Victims of Uruguayan Air Force Flight 571 Buried?

-The victims of the Miracle in the Andes Flight were buried on the mountain where they lost their lives.
+The victims of the Miracle of the Andes Flight were buried on the mountain where they lost their lives.
 In that spot is a simple gravestone with the inscription, “The world to its Uruguayan brothers, Close, oh God, to you.”